Do NOT follow this link or you will be blocked from the site!

 When I’m not digging holes and whispering sweet-nothings to the plants, I write horror and fantasy, analyze financial statements, and go fly-fishing with my pals.

-Ellie Roos (she/her) – Install Chief and Irrigation Whiz, Wild Rose Landscaping (RLD subcontractor)
+Ellie Roos (she/her) – Irrigation Specialist, Wild Rose Landscaping

-Ellie of Wild Rose Landscaping has been collaborating with RLD for three years now, and our clients rave about her.
+Ellie of Wild Rose Landscaping has been collaborating with RLD for three years now, sometimes as a subcontractor, sometimes as an independent contractor whom we refer.
+Our clients rave about her.

 Ellie begin landscaping professionally in 2017 as a way to earn money to support her young family.
 Since then, she has worked hard to build a world where her children and future generations will find joy.
 Ellie’s joy comes from solving puzzles and feeding the wildlife with the gardens she builds.

-Doug Rush (he/him) – Jack of All Trades (delivery; independent irrigation/hardscape contractor; muscle)
+Doug Rush (he/him) – Jack of All Trades (delivery; irrigation and hardscaping; muscle.)

 I started building homes when I was 17, so I’ve been a carpenter for 50 years and a landscaper for almost as long.
 Let me know if you want a flagstone path made out of fairy dust.